-Refaya Turshin (c.1994) is a Bangladeshi born, Toronto-based fine artist and photographer whose work focuses on hybrid photography and combining other interdisciplinary to photography.
+Refaya Turshin (c.1994) is a Bangladeshi born, Toronto-based fine artist, eco-friendly designer, and photographer whose work focuses on hybrid photography and combining other interdisciplinary to photography.
 Her known works' explores interrelationship between Fashion, Photography, and Architecture.
-Turshin graduated from OCAD University, completing her degree in Bachelor of Fine Arts, Photography in 2019.
-Her works were displayed at OCAD GradEx 104 (Annual Juried Graduate Exhibition).

 Turshin takes interest in abstract, structured, rendered, conceptually theorised contemporary art and is often inspired by the "less is more" concept.
 She allows her work to express a message as well as make the audience feel visually at the colours and concept.

-In her practice; she experiments with mixed media/medium, which includes glass, Japanese silk, chiffon, cotton fabric, recycled garments and materials, wood, etc.
+In her practice; she experiments with mixed media/medium, which includes, Japanese silk, Dhaka handwoven muslin, organic cotton fabric, organic waste, natural dyes, recycled garments and materials, wood, etc.

-Her most common practice of medium is exploring movement of photographs captured by her of architectural structure by printing them on Japanese silk organza, which she fabricates herself.
+Her most valued practice of medium is exploring movement of photographs captured by her of architectural structure by printing them on Japanese silk, which she fabricates herself.